 Harbour Air, North America’s largest seaplane airline, has unveiled a partnership with electric propulsion company magniX to transform Harbour Air seaplanes into an all-electric commercial fleet.

-Harbour Air operates 12 routes between hubs like Seattle and Vancouver and across the pristine natural wilderness of the Pacific Northwest, transporting more than 500,000 passengers on 30,000 commercial flights each year.
+Harbour Air operates 12 routes between hubs like Seattle and Vancouver and across the Pacific Northwest, transporting more than 500,000 passengers on 30,000 commercial flights each year.

 “Harbour Air first demonstrated its commitment to sustainability by becoming the first fully carbon-neutral airline in North America in 2007, through the purchase of carbon offsets,” said Greg McDougall, founder and CEO of Harbour Air Seaplanes.

 “Through our commitment to making a positive impact on people’s lives, the communities where we operate and the environment, we are once again pushing the boundaries of aviation by becoming the first aircraft to be powered by electric propulsion.”